ismasan/ismaelcelis.com/content/posts/what-do-commands-do-in-event-sourcing.md

 ## The assumption: commands are about "doing" things

-Coming from CRUD and OO, my gut understanding of Commands in ES/CQRS architectures is that they _do_ things.
+Coming from CRUD and OO, my gut understanding of Commands and their handlers in ES/CQRS is that they _do_ things.
 In my previous post about [the command layer](/posts/event-sourcing-ruby-command-layer/) I wrote that a command's role is to:

 >> Inspect the current state, along with whatever input your command expects, run any validations needed, <strong class="highlight-negative">fetch any extra data needed to fulfill the command</strong>, and decide if any new events need to be issued.